Chinon, Indre-et-Loire tourism & sightseeing

 Visit Chinon (Loire Valley, France)Photo Gallery

-Chinon is a town located between Angers and Tours in the Loire Valley.
-Although best known for its castle 'see separate feature for Chateau Chinon) the town itself has an interesting historical centre to visit while you are here.
+Chinon is a town located between Angers and Tours, on the Vienne river and in the Loire Valley.
+Although best known for its castle the town also has an interesting historical centre to visit while you are here.

-The town has various attractions to explore as you follow the streets of the old town up towards the castle above, perhaps following the same path that Joan of Arc took when she came here to see Charles VII in 1429.
-Meandering through the heart of the old town there are numerous medieval houses, some in colombage but most in stone and often with interesting architectural features such as small towers or ornate window surrounds.
+Here in the heart of the old town there are numerous medieval houses, some in colombage but most in stone and often with interesting architectural features such as small towers or ornate window surrounds.

-The most important religious monuments in Chinon is the remaining part of the 12th century Collegiale Saint-Mexme.
+- the most important religious monument in Chinon is the remaining part of the 12th century Collegiale Saint-Mexme.
 Although only the facade with its two towers and a part of the church now remain (the other parts having fallen into neglect and being destroyed after the revolution), that is sufficient to get an idea of how imposing the original complex would have been.
 Inside the church there are some very early frescoes, and various exhibitions are held here during the summer.